robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 However, this approach still has the disadvantage of requiring us to update `parse_log_file` every time we want to add a new processing action.

-The solution is *first-class functions* and *dependency injection*.
+The solution to this conundrum is to use *first-class functions* and *dependency injection*.

 ## First-class functions

-A programming language that supports *first-class functions* allow you to pass functions around as first-class variables.
+A programming language that supports *first-class functions* allows you to pass functions around as first-class variables.

-To demonstrate, let's switch briefly to Python for a secon, where the syntax for first-class functions is simpler:
+To demonstrate what this means and why it matters, let's switch briefly to Python for a second, where the syntax for first-class functions is simpler:

 ```python
 def say_hello():